cyberphone/doc/payments/review-secure-payment-confirmation.md

 This sounds like a worthy competitor to the gazillion of proprietary native payments apps out there, right?

-*Well, here things gets "complicated"...*
+*Well, not it gets "complicated"...*

 If SPC would be competitive with native apps it could potentially also challenge the Web Payment WG members' own offerings like: